drquandary/neuroaesthetics-alpas/README.md

-# Penn Center for Neuroaesthetics Ambient Light Sensor
+# Penn Center for Neuroaesthetics Ambient Light Sensor with Simple Flask Server

 Written in CircuitPython for ease of maintenance from across the country.

-Currently tested on an Unexpected Maker Feather S3 & Adafruit BH1750 soldered so that `VIN 3Vo GND SCL SDA` on the BH1750 connect to `1 38 33 SCL SDA` on the Feather.
+Currently tested on an Unexpected Maker Feather S3 & Adafruit BH1750 soldered so that `VIN 3Vo GND SCL SDA` on the BH1750 connects to `1 38 33 SCL SDA` on the Feather.
 Note that `ADDR` is left unsoldered and `3Vo`/`38` is unused but soldered anyway to avoid having to chop header pins in half.

 ## Setup
+The device needs configuration.
+Look at CircuitPython docs for that and make sure to download MU.
+To send light data, the device will need to be coded to collect and send data and also a server to receive it.

+# Device Set up
 Obtain a CircuitPython-compatible microcontroller and copy everything in this folder into it, overwriting where applicable.
 Then, add a `secrets.py` file that looks like this:
 ```python
 secrets = {